AshleyPoole/poc-nginx-loadbalancing/chapters/avi-networks/features.md

 Another category where Avi shines is Monitoring/Analytics.
-After logging into Avi and selecting a VIP/service, you're presented with a table of page requests and page load time metrics; this can be filtered by a multitude of things like country, IP, browser, device type, etc. (See screenshot).
-These tools can be used for marketing purposes to make sure customers can load our site in an acceptable time; we can also identify what errors customers are getting and even what scan attacks are taking place.
+After logging into Avi and selecting a VIP/service, you're presented with a table of page requests and page load time metrics; this can be filtered by a multitude of things like country, IP, browser, device type, etc. These tools can be used for marketing purposes to make sure customers can load our site in an acceptable time; we can also identify what errors customers are getting and even what scan attacks are taking place.